 Please email firstname.lastname@example.org for more information and club contact details.

 Greenwaste can be dropped off for composting at Composting New Zealand's yard in Otaihanga, as well as at the Ōtaki and Waikanae transfer stations.
 The charges for greenwaste drop-off are set by Composting New Zealand and can be found here.

 Waste Management Ltd offers a greenwaste collection service in the Kāpiti area.
 For more information visit their website or call 0800 800 826.

 Greenwaste (and food waste) from our rubbish bins ends up in landfill.
 In a landfill, greenwaste can't break down into compost, as there is not enough air, moisture and microorganisms available for this process.
 Instead, it rots anaerobically and produces methane (a potent greenhouse gas).
-It also contributes to the formation of toxic leachate.Therefore, it is best to keep greenwaste and food waste out of our rubbish bins and out of landfill.
+It also contributes to the formation of toxic leachate.That's why it's best to keep greenwaste and food waste out of our rubbish bins and out of landfill.

 CRT TVs and computer monitors are accepted at the Ōtaki and Otaihanga transfer stations for recycling.
 A fee is charged for each unit.
 These items are not accepted as general waste.

 Council subsidises the recycling fee by about 50 per cent using money from its share of the National Waste Levy (there is no contribution from rates).
 This means that residents will be charged per unit at the transfer station gate.